sciZer0/7/v/README.md

 Being especially-suitable for mass adoption, the blockchain might be the 1st one to achieve the market capitalization of **$20 trillion** and allow at least **100,000,000 people** from around the world to make life-changing money from investing no money — plus, making **billions of people** able to also benefit from it.

-Moreover, the blockchain constantly gives highly-generous automated-donations in the native token — about **$1,2 million per year** or **$100,000 per month** — to each developer (programming engineer) contributing to the Vote blockchain, or/and initially to the Vote DAO.
+Moreover, the blockchain constantly gives highly-generous automated-donations in the native token to each developer (software engineer) contributing to the Vote blockchain, or/and initially to the Vote DAO.

 The narrative being defined by the blockchain involves — among other things — the use of Soul-Bound Tokens (SBTs) and Zero-Knowledge (ZK) technologies.